dsevero/dsevero/content/_index.md

 <img src="http://2.gravatar.com/avatar/5f4137714834378cbeb267932bb101c3?s=200" style="border-radius: 15%; float: left; padding-right: 15px ">

-My name is Daniel de Souza Severo.
+My name is Daniel de Souza Severo, I have a B.Sc in Electronics Engineering from the Federal University of Santa Catarina.
 I'm an independent researcher and engineer at <a href="https://research.3778.care/">3778 Healthcare</a> working with Machine Learning for Healthcare.
 Previously, I was Head of Data Science at <a href="https://www.linkedin.com/showcase/linx-impulse/">Linx Impulse</a> and a Researcher at the <a href="https://www.certi.org.br/en/">CERTI Foundation</a> where I worked with Signal Processing and Embedded Systems.

 I'm interested in Statistical/Computational Learning and Information Theory.